Last Updated on

 In a recent interview on Liberty.me, ShapeShift CEO Erik Voorhees discussed how often certain altcoins are traded on his platform.
 He noted that there was a definite correlation between the market cap of an altcoin and how often it is traded on the ShapeShift platform.
 The one outlier that he did point out (there may have been others) was Dash.
 Voorhees postulated that this could be due to the cryptocurrency’s use in hiding the original source of one’s bitcoins or altcoins.
 In other words, Dash users are getting a lot of use out of the “anonymity app”, but not many individuals are still willing to hold the alternative cryptocurrency.

 Monero is another privacy-centric cryptocurrency that takes this concept of not holding an appcoin to the next level.
 There is actually an app, XMR.TO, that allows you to send a bitcoin payment indirectly by way of a Monero payment.
 In other words, the app helps you make sure that you don’t actually need to hold any monero for a long period of time to gain the usefulness of the app.
+Another way to not have to hold virtual currency is of course by trading cryptocurrency.
+This can be done through CFDs with a regulated broker, but more investors are now turning to automated robots which offer the potential for returns with little investment and time.
+However, these are unregulated and risky platforms with very suspicious marketing tactics, often tying celebrities to their software, with searches such as bitcoin revolution Martin Lewis or bitcoin code Dragons Den very common.

 Can appcoins be fuel?